 A 2018 study revealed CBD could help combat addiction by preventing relapses.
 The study found that administering CBD once a day for seven days in addictive patients caused them to not relapse for five months.

 Recent surveys show that the rate of consumers using CBD is growing.
 As a result of its popularity in recent years, CBD has created a plethora of questions for those intending to try it for the first time.
 That said, if you’re nervous about trying CBD, that’s normal given the circumstances surrounding cannabis.
 However, one should consider that this seemingly miraculous, all-natural supplement has been kept from us for about a century.
 We’ve been told that it’s bad for the body, but modern times show us that we cannot simply believe everything we are told.
-We do believe, however, if you decide to try CBD, you’re going to see for yourself just how amazing this product can be.
+We do believe, however, if you decide to try Cannabidiol Life, you’re going to see for yourself just how amazing its product can be.

 Are There Any Side Effects?

 Many small-scale studies have looked into the safety of CBD in adults.
-They concluded that adults tend to tolerate a wide range of doses well.
+They concluded that adults tend to tolerate a wide range of CBD dosages well.
 Though CBD is generally well tolerated and considered safe, it may cause adverse reactions in some people.
 The most common side effect was fatigue.
 Also, some people reported diarrhea and changes in appetite or weight.
-Researchers have found no significant side effects on the central nervous system, the vital signs, or mood, even among people who used high dosages.
+Researchers have found no significant side effects on the central nervous system, vital signs, or mood, even among people who used high dosages.